Divide-By-0/ideas-for-projects-people-would-use/README.md

 This list is already over 50 ideas, and will reach 100 by 2022.
 Stay tuned, as I have several hundred in my list (the majority of them patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
-They include apps, webapps, and chrome extensions.
+If you're curious about an idea but don't know where to start, just reach out to me at aayushg@mit.edu; I'd be happy to give pointers on the frameworks I'd use, the high level design, and/or the best way to learn how to build them.
+Ideas include apps, webapps, and chrome extensions.
 All I ask for is they are open source, credit is given to Aayush or Divide-By-0, and your repo + site link back to this list :)

 ## Funding